Possibilistic Instrumental Variable Regression with Potentially Invalid Instruments: The VIPER methodology

 and \(\mathrm{Proj}_A^{Z^{\intercal}Z}\) denotes the projection onto \(A\) with respect to the metric induced by \(Z^{\intercal}Z\). \end{proposition}

 \begin{proof} See Appendix~\ref{sec:conditional_beta}. \end{proof}

-The extreme case of $A = \mathbb{R}^p$, where $\alpha$ is completely unconstrained, results in the uninformative marginal possibility function of $\beta$, that is for all $\beta \in \mathbb{R}$ we have that This is not surprising, as $\beta$ is not identified without extra information on $\alpha$, thus we get back the prior.
+The extreme case of $A = \mathbb{R}^p$, where $\alpha$ is completely unconstrained, results in the uninformative marginal possibility function of $\beta$, that is for all $\beta \in \mathbb{R}$ we have that $f(\beta \mid W) = f(\beta \mid \alpha \in \mathbb{R}^p, W) = 1.$ This is not surprising, as $\beta$ is not identified without extra information on $\alpha$, thus we get back the prior.
 More generally, the intersection of the affine subspace \(t(\beta)\) and the violation set \(A\) defines the partial identification region, in which all values of \(\beta\) are equally plausible.
+Figure~\ref{fig:geometric_illustration} illustrates this in two dimensions.
 To obtain informative results, \(A\) must be sufficiently restrictive so that, for most values of \(\beta\), the implied \(\alpha\) lies outside this region.
-Figure \ref{fig:geometric_illustration} illustrates this in two dimensions.

 If $A$ is a rectangle, computing the projection is a standard quadratic programming problem.
-Alternatively, we can also bound a norm of $\alpha$, that is specify the constraint set as $A_\tau = \left\{ \alpha : \lVert \alpha \rVert \leq \tau \right\}$, where the threshold $\tau$ is the maximum invalidity budget across all instruments \citep[similar to][]{penn_budgetiv_2025}.
-More details are provided in Appendix \ref{sec:conditional_beta}.
+Alternatively, we can also bound a norm of $\alpha$, that is, specify the constraint set as $A_\tau = \left\{ \alpha : \lVert \alpha \rVert \leq \tau \right\}$, where the threshold $\tau$ is the maximum invalidity budget across all instruments \citep[similar to][]{penn_budgetiv_2025}.
+More details are provided in Appendix~\ref{sec:conditional_beta}.
 In either case, it is important that the choice of $A$ corresponds to the scale of the instrument data.
 To simplify the interpretation, it may be useful to standardise the instruments.
+On a common scale, one would typically expect a direct effect of the instruments on the outcome to be smaller than their effect on the treatment, which can serve as a starting point for choosing $A$.

 Our procedure can be viewed from two different perspectives.
 The first treats the choice of \(A\) as partial prior information based on domain knowledge, specified by the analyst before observing the data.
-Incorporating this prior information through post-hoc conditioning, rather than directly specifying a prior possibility function, is convenient for two reasons: (1) it allows closed-form solutions for many of the expressions, and (2) specifying a prior on the reduced-form parameters that induces the desired prior on the structural parameters is challenging.
+Incorporating this prior information through post-hoc conditioning, rather than directly specifying a prior possibility function, is convenient for two reasons: (i) it allows closed-form solutions for many of the expressions, and (ii) specifying a prior on the reduced-form parameters that induces the desired prior on the structural parameters is challenging.
 The second perspective emphasises sensitivity analysis for a particular effect, where the analyst gradually widens \(A\) to assess how much instrument invalidity would be required for the effect to disappear.